Diving in Cabo San Lucas - Bluewater Dive Travel

 MARINE LIFE & PHOTOGRAPHY SUBJECTS

 While it may not boast the world-class diversity found in the Sea of Cortez, a broad range of marine species can be found in the waters around Cabo San Lucas and Cabo Pulmo.
-Inshore sites such as Santa Maria and Chileno Bay are a great places to discover nudibranchs, crustaceans, and other critters sheltering under rocky reefs and amongst unique rock formations.
+Inshore sites such as Santa Maria and Chileno Bay are great places to discover nudibranchs, crustaceans, and other critters sheltering under rocky reefs and amongst unique rock formations.
 Keen eyes will be rewarded with sightings of the quirky calico lizardfish, loosetooth parrotfish, or spotted boxfish.
-Also in Santa Maria Bay, large schools of Cortez rays can sometimes be spotted in the shallow water, and lucky divers may encounter a banded guitarfish.
+Also, in Santa Maria Bay, large schools of Cortez rays can sometimes be spotted in the shallow water, and lucky divers may encounter a banded guitarfish.

 A highlight of any trip to Cabo San Lucas and Cabo Pulmo is diving or snorkeling with the local sea lion colonies.
 These inquisitive creatures make a regular appearance at many of the area’s dive sites and never fail to amuse and entertain with their mischievous antics.